Pornography in the Americas: Chile

 Chile's pornography industry began in the 1950s and grew significantly until the 1973 Chilean coup d'état.
 Under the subsequent military dictatorship of Chile the industry was suppressed.
 Following the Chilean transition to democracy and the development of the Internet, the pornography industry in the country has begun to expand again.

 Colombia

 Colombia has become a big hub for live web cam streams and has seen a rise in camgirls as a result of the increase in access to the internet.

 Cuba

-Pornography is illegal in Cuba, however the laws were relaxed in the 2010s.
+Pornography was illegal in Cuba during Fidel Castro's leadership of the country, but the laws were relaxed in the 2010s.
+Currently, Cuba restricts online pornography.

 United States

 In the United States, courts have repeatedly confirmed that obscenity is not legal in the United States; it is not entitled to the freedom of the press protection contained in the First Amendment to the United States Constitution.
 Pornography has become semi-legal, then in practice legal, because it has been "shown" not to be obscene.

-The Miller test, developed in the 1973 case Miller v.
-California, was used for some years to define material as pornographic but not obscene.
-It has three parts:
+Distinguishing between "pornography" and "obscenity" is conducted using the Miller test, which was developed in the 1973 case Miller v.
+California.
+The Miller test has three parts: